passcod/caretaker/index.markdown

 It's important that people _consent_ to becoming caretakers, though, and it _should not_ be made a compulsory step in becoming a titled contributor or maintainer.
-Besides that this scales poorly, the requirements of being a caretakers may be taxing for some people, or in some situations.
+Besides that this scales poorly, the requirements of being a caretaker may be taxing for some people, or in some situations.
 This is open software and open development: most likely, you're all doing this for free.
-Let roles be voluntary, especially something this one.
+Let roles be voluntary, especially this one.

 Detail on the actual duties of the role are in the [release proposals] and [release lifecycle] sections, alongside the corresponding responsibilities by releasers.